Professor Francisco Leyva-León

 if CHA2DS2-VASc score score of zero: such patients are 'truly low risk', and thus, the ESC guideline recommendation is to prescribe either aspirin or no antithrombotic therapy, but 'no antithrombotic therapy' is preferred.

-The new oral anticogulants are not suitable for patients with AF due to valvular disease.
+The new Direct Oral Anticoagulants (DOACs), such as apixaban, dabigatran, edoxaban, rivaroxaban are not suitable for patients with AF due to valvular disease.
 In this case, warfarin should be considered.

 Video: the electrical system of the heart